CaiqueMitsuoka/apilipse/README.md

 As the zen of python says, basically the code should speak for itself, so in every line was mas with this in mind, so i've tried to not comment too.

+If you have any observation please send me a feedback, I would like to hear, even if a "no" come together.
+I just want to get better!
+[Email](mailto:caique.mitsuoka@gmail.com)

 ### Run, Forest, Run !

 If you use python on the machine where the code is going to run I recommend to create a Virtualenv, otherwise the frameworks shouldn't not conflict with anything.